Chapter Notes

 Solution

-The particle starts at an angle of π/4.
+(a) The particle starts at an angle of .
 It moves anticlockwise, so the angle increases with time.
-The angle at time t is:
+The angle at time is: Substituting the value of s: The x-projection is therefore: This is an SHM with amplitude , period 4 s, and initial phase .

-This represents an SHM with amplitude B and period 30 s.
-To write it in the standard cosine form, we use sin(θ)=cos(θ−π/2), which gives an initial phase of −π/2.
+(b) The particle starts at an angle of .
+It moves clockwise, so the angle decreases with time.
+The angle at time is: Substituting the value of s: The x-projection is therefore: Using the identity , this can be written as: This represents an SHM with amplitude and period 30 s.
+To write it in the standard cosine form, we use , which gives an initial phase of .

 Velocity and Acceleration in Simple Harmonic Motion

-We can find the velocity and acceleration of a particle in SHM by differentiating the displacement equation x(t)=Acos(ωt+ϕ) with respect to time.
+We can find the velocity and acceleration of a particle in SHM by differentiating the displacement equation with respect to time.

 Velocity

-Key points about velocity in SHM:
+Differentiating displacement gives velocity: Key points about velocity in SHM:

-The maximum speed (velocity amplitude) is vm=ωA.
+- The maximum speed (velocity amplitude) is .

 Acceleration

-Since x(t)=Acos(ωt+ϕ), we can write a very important relationship:
+Differentiating velocity gives acceleration: Since , we can write a very important relationship: Key points about acceleration in SHM:

-The acceleration is directly proportional to the displacement.
+- The acceleration is directly proportional to the displacement.

-The negative sign shows that the acceleration is always directed opposite to the displacement, meaning it always points towards the equilibrium position.
+- The negative sign shows that the acceleration is always directed opposite to the displacement, meaning it always points towards the equilibrium position.

-The maximum acceleration (acceleration amplitude) is am=ω2A.
+- The maximum acceleration (acceleration amplitude) is .

-The acceleration function is out of phase with the displacement by π radians (half a cycle).
+- The acceleration function is out of phase with the displacement by radians (half a cycle).

 Given

-Displacement equation: x=5cos(2πt+π/4)
+- Displacement equation:

-Time, t=1.5 s
+- Time, s

 From the equation, we can identify:

-Amplitude, A=5 m
+- Amplitude, m

-Angular frequency, ω=2π rad s−1
+- Angular frequency,

-Phase constant, ϕ=π/4 rad
+- Phase constant, rad

 To Find

-First, let's evaluate the phase at t=1.5 s:
+First, let's evaluate the phase at s: Since and , we have:

-Answer for part (a) = −3.535 m
+(a) Displacement at s Answer for part (a) = m

+(b) Speed at s The velocity is .
 The speed is the magnitude of the velocity.
+Answer for part (b) = (rounded)

-Answer for part (c) = 140 m s−2 (rounded)
+(c) Acceleration at s Answer for part (c) = (rounded)

 Force Law for Simple Harmonic Motion

-This is also known as Hooke's Law.
+According to Newton's second law, force is mass times acceleration ().
+For a particle of mass in SHM, we have: This is the force law for SHM.
+We can define a constant , called the force constant or spring constant.
+The equation then becomes: This is also known as Hooke's Law.
 It states that for SHM, the restoring force is directly proportional to the displacement and is always directed towards the mean (equilibrium) position.

-From k=mω2, we can express the angular frequency and period in terms of the system's physical properties (mass and force constant):
+From , we can express the angular frequency and period in terms of the system's physical properties (mass and force constant): A particle oscillating under such a force is called a linear harmonic oscillator.

 Given

-Mass of the block = m
+- Mass of the block =

-Spring constant of each spring = k
+- Spring constant of each spring =

 To Find

-Show the motion is SHM.
+- Show the motion is SHM.

-Find the period of oscillation, T.
+- Find the period of oscillation, .

 Solution

-The net force on the mass is the sum of these two forces:
+The net force on the mass is the sum of these two forces: The net force is .

 Energy in Simple Harmonic Motion